compprov/.github/profile/README.md

 - **Irreproducibility** — no native mechanism to guarantee a calculation can be precisely reconstructed
 - **Manual parallelization** — optimizing for multi-core hardware requires error-prone code refactoring (in progress)

 compprov solves all three simultaneously, from a single instrumented execution.

+Because the serialized CPG serves as a self-contained, immutable record of the operational logic at the moment of execution, it eliminates the necessity of reconstructing legacy software states.
+This ensures that the numerical integrity of historical data remains verifiable even years after the original computational environment has been decommissioned.

 ## How it works